The Climate Financial Risk Forum (CFRF), co-chaired by the FCA and PRA, met for the third time in November 2019.

 It brings together senior representatives from across the financial sector, including banks, insurers, and asset managers.
 The forum will also include observers from trade bodies to represent a broader range of firms and ensure the outputs of the CFRF are communicated to their members.

-The forum is chaired by Sarah Breeden (Executive Director of UK Deposit Takers, PRA) and Christopher Woolard (Executive Director of Strategy and Competition, FCA).
-It will meet 3 times a year and will report to Sam Woods (CEO of the PRA and Deputy Governor at the Bank of England) and Andrew Bailey (chief executive of the FCA).
+The forum is chaired by Sarah Breeden (Executive Director of UK Deposit Takers, PRA) and Sheldon Mills, (Interim Executive Director of Strategy and Competition, FCA).
+It will meet 3 times a year and will report to Sam Woods (CEO of the PRA and Deputy Governor at the Bank of England) and Christopher Woolard (Interim Chief Executive of the FCA).

 |Yorkshire Building Society|